 **WARNING: SPOILERS AHEAD FOR SEASON TWO**

-Let's start with the biggest cliffhanger of the series which saw Mel find a wounded Jack, bleeding out on the floor of his bar after being shot.
-The opening episode of the next season is bound to reveal whether Jack’s injuries are fatal or not, while Mel and the others look into who shot him.
+Let's start with the biggest cliffhanger of the season, which saw Mel find a wounded Jack, bleeding out on the floor of his bar after being shot.
+While we now know that Jack survives his gunshot wounds, thanks to the season three trailer, we still don't know who the assailant is.

 Virgin River star Martin Henderson, who plays Jack in the Netflix series, said in December that the finale was "a nice, dramatic end to a season that leaves a lot of unanswered questions" and even had a theory as to who shot his character.